 4. Buy Unique Gifts

 I hired a programmer four years ago who had just arrived in Miami from Cuba.
-After a year of working together, he went back to visit his family during holidays and came back with a box of Cohiba Cigars and a bottle of Havana Club Dark Rum.
+After a year of working together, he went back to visit his family during the holidays and came back with a box of Cohiba Cigars and a bottle of Havana Club Dark Rum.